 Finding the Perfect Horse Can Be Easy, But There’s Lots to Consider!

-The SAQ Standardbred Horse Placement Program has been running since 2002 and we have successfully re-homed more than 1000 Standardbreds, retired from their racing careers during this time.
+The SAQ Standardbred Horse Placement Program has been running since 2002 and we have successfully re-homed almost 1300 Standardbreds, retired from their racing careers during this time.
 Some of these horses were retired due to injuries, or simply because they lacked speed.
 Many of these horses are now extremely successful in the competition ring, with some even being Australia’s National Champion Standardbreds.
 Other horses have been re-homed as companion horses, or pleasure and trail riding horses and some have given nervous riders their confidence back in the saddle!

 The horses are retired from, or are unsuitable for harness racing for many reasons; some are just not fast enough, others may have minor injuries.
 Your intended use will influence the type of horse that is suitable.
 Many minor injuries, which prevent a horse from racing, do not re-occur in the less stressful situations of retirement homes.